pactus-project/docs/content/tutorials/pruned-nodes.md

 4. **Restart the Node**
    Start your Pactus node again to resume normal operation.

-This process removes all blocks and transactions older than the last 10 days.
+This process removes all blocks and transactions older than your configured `store.retention_days` (default: 10 days).
+You can adjust it in your node [config](/get-started/configuration/) if you want to keep more or less history.
-It is especially useful for users with limited storage capacity.
+Pruning is especially useful for users with limited storage capacity.